The capital city of Lithuania

 In addition to these larger sites, there are also a few smaller but still significant places that warrant a mention.

-First of all there's the so-called Green Bridge
+The fabulous examples of Soviet-era statuary at the so-called Green Bridge

-Another neglected masterpiece from the socialist glory days can be found a bit upriver, just beyond the next bridge (Mindaugo tiltas) to the east on the northern bank of the river.
-This time it's a splendid example of typical brutalist concrete architecture, namely the former Vilnius Concert and Sports Palace (Vilniaus koncertų ir sporto rūmai).
+But another rather neglected masterpiece from the socialist glory days can still be found a bit upriver, just beyond the next bridge (Mindaugo tiltas) to the east on the northern bank of the Neris River: a splendid example of typical brutalist concrete architecture, namely the former Vilnius Concert and Sports Palace (Vilniaus koncertų ir sporto rūmai).
 Its front façade facing the river banks is a soaring, sweeping curve of concrete towering over the glass-pane fronted foyer and the plaza in front.

 The pavements are crumbling, the open-air water features empty and abandoned and the big hall's entrances closed and boarded up.
 You can peek in through the doors and windows into the great atrium, which features some extraordinary modernist artworks of the style that was en vogue in the 1970s at such venues.
 Sadly it's now all silent and inaccessible.
 In the vicinity of the big hall you can see more crumbling concrete structures including the diving boards of a swimming stadium next door.
 Even though you can't explore the place from the inside, it's still worth walking around the site to take in it's awe-inspiring dimensions.